SoftwareHeritage/swh-loader-mercurial/README.md

 before.

 The main entry points are:
-- :class:`swh.loader.mercurial.from_disk.HgLoaderFromDisk` which reads and loads a local repository into an SWH archive.
+- :class:`swh.loader.mercurial.loader.HgLoader` which reads and loads a local repository into an SWH archive.

-- :class:`swh.loader.mercurial.from_disk.HgArchiveLoaderFromDisk` which reads and loads
+- :class:`swh.loader.mercurial.loader.HgArchiveLoader` which reads and loads
   a local repository wrapped within a tarball

 # CLI run